 - In a large stovetop pot, cook the ground beef on medium-high heat.
 Continue breaking up the clumps.
 Once the meat is browned, add the diced onion and garlic.
 Season with salt, pepper, and ground nutmeg.

 - Pour the tomato mixture into the ground beef mixture and bring to a simmer on low heat.
 Add the fresh herb sprigs.
+Pour the red wine (if using).
 Cover the pot and cook on low heat for 2 hours.
 Check the tomato sauce at the 1-hour mark and add a little water if needed.

 Notes